tim1ford/FHIR-SpineCore/pages/overview/overview_api_provide.md

 <img src="images/roadmap/guide-focus.png" style="width:100%;max-width: 100%;">

-NHS Digital is contributing to progressing the profile developmenet, the testing process and invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem.
+NHS Digital is contributing to progressing the profile development.

 Please see the explanation of the complete development roadmap.